franznvs/WeeMind-Mobile-Development-Project/README.md

-# WeeMind - Your Holistic Well-being Companion
+# WeeMind - Your All-in-One Well-being Companion

 Welcome to WeeMind, a mobile application designed to be your comprehensive companion on the journey to holistic well-being.
 In today's fast-paced world, where the digital landscape often contributes to sedentary lifestyles, heightened stress levels, and a lack of focus on overall health, WeeMind stands as a beacon for those seeking a balanced and mindful lifestyle.